-In this context, it is clear that the current directed commercial fishery behaviour in concert with the MSL is producing a substantial magnitude of Pacific halibut that are discarded each year.
-Although the mortality of these discards is estimated to be relatively low, both low observer coverage rates and uncertainty in the underlying DMRs (Leaman and Stewart 2017), result in the directed fishery's handled catch representing an important source of uncertainty in overall removals.
+In this context, it is clear that the current MSL is producing a substantial magnitude of Pacific halibut handled and discarded each year, although the mortality of these discards is estimated to be relatively low.
+Low observer coverage rates in combination with uncertainty in the DMRs

+(Leaman and Stewart 2017), result in the directed fishery's handled catch representing an important source of uncertainty in overall removals.